Skip to content

 The relationship: A pipe class references pipe specifications.
 When a pipe class says “Pipe: A106 Gr.
 B, Sch.
 40,” it’s calling out the ASTM A106 pipe specification and adding project-specific requirements (schedule, size range, corrosion allowance).

-Both documents are essential-the pipe specification ensures you get quality pipe; the pipe class ensures that pipe works with everything else in the system.
+Together, the pipe specification ensures you get quality pipe, and the pipe class ensures that pipe works with everything else in the system.

 Leave a Comment